fabianmendozaospina/magic-link-login/README.md

 #### Config env vars

-In the `supabase` folder, open the `config.json` file, or alternatively create a `.env` file in the project's root.
-Set the value of the following variables with the `URL` and the `anon` data respectively:
+In the `supabase` folder, open the `config.json` file, and set the value of the following variables with the `URL` and the `anon` data respectively:

 ```
 SUPABASE_URL